Sick pay

 Sick pay is financial support for when you’re not well enough to work.
 For example, if you have a short-term illness or injury, or if you need longer-term recovery such as undergoing medical treatment or managing a long-term condition.

-If you have more than 1 years’ continuous service working for the council, you will get some contractual sick pay (see table below).
-Part of your sick pay is usually made up of Statutory Sick Pay (SSP) which will be shown on your payslip.
+If you have more than one year of continuous service with the council, you may be eligible for contractual sick pay (see table below).
+Part of your sick pay is usually made up of Statutory Sick Pay (SSP), which will be shown on your payslip.

-If you have worked for the council for under 1 year or if you run out of contractual sick pay, you can get SSP for up to 28 weeks.
-You only start receiving SSP from the 4th day of sick leave.
+If you have worked for the council for less than one year or if you exhaust your contractual sick pay, you may receive SSP for up to 28 weeks.
+SSP begins from the fourth day of sick leave.
 Learn more about Statutory Sick Pay on GOV.UK.

 Your allowance is calculated on a rolling 12-month basis.
-This means we will look at the amount of sickness absence you have taken in the last twelve months when working out what you should be paid.
+This means we will review the amount of sickness absence you have taken in the last twelve months to determine your pay.

 Length of service | Full pay (months) | Half pay (months) |